 Students work with two faculty members to develop a list of five questions plus a 3-5 page justification of those questions (in total, not per question), a process which will require a series of negotiations and revisions which should begin early in the semester.
 As with the reading list, students are expected to initiate this process and ensure that it is completed.

 Comps testing days are set according to the schedule given below.
 The comprehensive exam will consist of two of the five questions, and these two questions are chosen by the faculty members.
 If a student fails the exam, he or she can take the exam again at the next testing date, and two questions will be chosen from the original list of five.
 Exams are graded by the two faculty members working with the student (although a different grader may be substituted if circumstances require it).
-A third grader may be required to break a tie.
+If the scores submitted by the two faculty members differ, a third grader will be used to decide the final grade.
 The grades are Pass, Pass with Distinction, and Fail.

 The comprehensive examination may be taken only 2 times, and if a student fails twice, he/she will be dropped from the MA or MAEd in English program.